 Injecting cortisone into the affected joint can relieve the pain.
 This is recommended when some of the other methods are not effective.
 This relieves the inflammation in the joints, thus reducing the pain.
 It does not replace the rubbing by bones or the lost cartilage, but the effects can last for a significant period, allowing you to go back to normal activities.

 This method is applied to a significant minority of the patients.
 It is the ultimate way of relieving pain according to arthritis.org.
 The joint at the base of fingers is unique, and several surgical options are available depending on the severity of the condition.

-However, most of these options entail the removal of a portion or all of the affected bone and utilizes various methods to stabilize it.
+However, most of these options entail the removal of a portion or all of the affected bone and utilize various methods to stabilize it.
 In some cases, the joint is removed and replaced if nothing can be done to reverse the damage.

 6. Heat and Cold

 This is one of the basic ways to try and relieve the pain caused by arthritis.
 It entails applying heat or ice to reduce the swelling.
-It reduces the inflammation, especially if the condition is not that worse and can allow you to go on with your duties pain-free.
+It reduces the inflammation, especially if the condition is not that worse, and can allow you to go on with your duties pain-free.

 7. Rest Your Hands

 When you suffer from hand arthritis, you need to change your routine.
 You can no longer use the affected hands, fingers, or wrists to lift heavy items and engage in activities that strain the joints.
 However, there is a delicate balance between resting your hands and working them.

 If they are inactive for long, you can lose motion, which is a harder thing to correct.
 The idea is to maintain action when the pain goes down and rest when it flares up.